1. Catalogs

 Open the catalog to page 8

-THERMAL VISION FOR FIRST RESPONDERS & COMMERCIAL VESSELS - 9
+THERMAL VISION FOR FIRST RESPONDERS & COMMERCIAL VESSELS-9

 THERMAL VS. LOW-COST NIGHT VISION The maritime environment presents some of the most difficult imaging conditions possible.
 Conventional low-light or image intensified cameras (green night vision scopes) rely on small amounts of light to produce an image.
 In many cases, the maritime environment is cluttered with bright lights on the shoreline, which presents a challenging scene for image intensifiers.
 YOUR VISION Bright lights in the distance can cause a conventional night vision scope to bloom, making it hard to see targets of interest.
-Conversely, the maritime environment is complimentary...
+Conversely, the maritime environment is complimentary to...

 Open the catalog to page 9

-THERMAL VISION FOR FIRST RESPONDERS & COMMERCIAL VESSELS - 10
+THERMAL VISION FOR FIRST RESPONDERS & COMMERCIAL VESSELS-10

 DAYLIGHT AND LOW-LIGHT VISIBLE CAMERAS FOR SURVEILLANCE AND THREAT DETECTION APPLICATIONS FLIR’s stabilized maritime systems configured with high-performance daylight cameras provide incredible standoff range that will extend your threat detection, security and surveillance abilities with up to 360x combined optical and digital zoom.
 These powerful HD visible cameras can outperform stabilized binoculars, and video can be recorded for evidentiary purposes.
-With 0.35 lux sensitivity these HD visible cameras greatly enhance your ability to positively identify vessels or suspects in low light...
+With 0.35 lux sensitivity these HD visible cameras greatly enhance your ability to positively identify vessels or suspects in low light conditions....

 Open the catalog to page 10

-THERMAL VISION FOR FIRST RESPONDERS & COMMERCIAL VESSELS - 11
+THERMAL VISION FOR FIRST RESPONDERS & COMMERCIAL VESSELS-11

 WIDE ANGLE VIEW FROM M400/M500 HD DAYLIGHT CAMERA ZOOM VIEW FROM M400/M500 HD DAYLIGHT CAMERA STANDARD PERFORMANCE LOWLIGHT VISIBLE CAMERA HIGH PERFORMANCE M400/M500 LOWLIGHT MODE